brave/vault/documentation/Vault-Principles.md

 and then wiped.

 ## Managing State
-The vault manages two kinds of state:
+The Vault manages two kinds of state:

 * session state, that is session-specific; and,